Get Solar Qualified With Our Smart Calculator!

 What is a solar lease?

-In a solar lease, you agree to pay the third-party owner a fixed monthly lease fee to use the energy system, installed by the owner.
-This fee is usually low compared to your energy bills, so you can switch to clean energy.
-This trend is gaining popularity because it allows many people to move to clean power without buying PV panels.
-However, it is only the leasing company that will utilize the tax credits and state solar incentives.
+In a solar lease, you agree to pay the third-party owner a fixed monthly lease fee to use the solar energy system, installed by the owner.
+This fee is usually lower compared to your energy bills, so you can switch to solar energy at no upfront cost.
+This trend is gaining popularity because it allows many people to move to clean power without buying solar panels.
+However, it is only the company that will utilize the tax credits and state solar incentives.

 How does solar leasing work?

-This financing option enables homeowners to have panels on their roofs at minimal or no cost.
+It enables homeowners to have solar panels on their roofs at minimal or no upfront cost.
 However, they only pay a regular monthly fee.
 Lease agreements typically last 20-25 years and include a price escalator that can increase payments by 1-5% annually.
-For several years, many people have opted for a leased system, but as the cost of installation is decreasing, many people are opting to buy the system with cash or other flexible financing options.
+For several years, many people have opted for a solar lease system, but as the cost of solar installation is decreasing, many people are opting to buy the system with cash or other flexible financing options.

-• You do not need to pay for the high upfront cost of buying and installing a PV system.
-This makes clean energy accessible to people who may not be able to afford to invest money in buying panels.
+• The main benefit of solar leasing is that you do not need to pay for the high upfront cost of buying and installing solar panels.
+This makes solar energy accessible to people who may not be able to afford to invest money in solar panels.

 • As you are not the owner of the system, you are not responsible for any maintenance or repair.
 The leasing company will handle the repair of the leased PV system.
 This means that you can get advantages without having to bear additional costs.